rancher/docs/content/rancher/v2.x/en/tools/logging/splunk/_index.md

     1. **Optional:** Enter one or more [index](http://docs.splunk.com/Documentation/Splunk/7.1.2/Indexer/Aboutindexesandindexers) that's allowed for your token.

+1. If your instance of Splunk uses SSL, complete the **SSL Configuration** form.

+    1. Enter a private key and client certificate.
+Either copy and paste them or browse to them using **Read from a file**.
+This certificate will be installed on your logging server.

+        You can use either a self-signed certificate or one provided by a certificate authority.

+        You can generate a self-signed certificate using an openssl command.
+For example:

+            openssl req -x509 -newkey rsa:2048 -keyout myservice.key -out myservice.cert -days 365 -nodes -subj "/CN=myservice.example.com"

+    1. Enter your private key password.

+    1. If you are using a certificate from a certificate authority (and not a self-signed certificate), select the **Enabled - Input trusted server certificate** option and then enter your **Trusted Server Certificate Chain**.

 1. Complete the **Additional Logging Configuration** form.

     1. **Optional:** Use the **Add Field** button to add custom log fields to your logging configuration.
 These fields are key value pairs (such as `foo=bar`) that you can use to filter the logs from another system.

     1. Enter a **Flush Interval**.
 This value determines how often [Fluentd](https://www.fluentd.org/) flushes event data to the logging server.
 Intervals are measured in seconds.

+    1. **Include System Log**.
+Include system project log and rke components log by default, uncheck it to exclude system log.

+1. Click **Test** will send a test log to Splunk.

 1. Click **Save**.

 **Result:** Rancher is now configured to send logs to Splunk.
-Log into your Spunk instance to view events for your cluster and containers.
+Log into your Splunk instance to view events for your cluster and containers.

 ## Viewing Logs